Please review the information below for more details on virtual recruitment opportunities.

 Employer Engagement and Career Design will evaluate recruiting policy violations by employers on a case by case basis.
 Consequences of a violation may include:

-- Loss of access to Northeastern’s career management platform, NUcareers.
+- Loss of access to Northeastern’s career management platform, NUworks.

-- Flagging and communication of severe violations on NUcareers.
-This flag may impact the company’s ability to recruit career development as well as for co-op opportunities.
+- Flagging and communication of severe violations on NUworks.
+This flag may impact the Company’s ability to recruit career development as well as for co-op opportunities.